pattern-left pattern-right

 THE RISING THREAT LANDSCAPE

 Historically, the construction industry has not been a primary target for cybercriminals.
 However, as companies adopt more digital solutions—such as Building Information Modelling (BIM), Internet of Things (IoT) devices, and automated machinery—the industry is becoming a more attractive target.
-Cyberattacks can range from data breaches and ransomware to more sophisticated threats like hacking into connected machinery systems.

 1. Data Breaches: Construction companies often handle sensitive data, including proprietary designs, client information, and financial records.
 A data breach can lead to significant financial losses, legal consequences, and damage to a company’s reputation.